Romulus Whitaker: Work in India

 Whitaker was the founding director of the Snake Park in Chennai.
-The park was conceived to rehabilitate the Irula tribe, who are known for their expertise in catching snakes.
-The tribals were left jobless after the ban of snake trading.
+The park was conceived to educate the public and to help the Irula tribe, who are known for their expertise in tracking and catching snakes.
+The tribals had been left jobless after the Wildlife Act of 1972, which banned trade in snakeskins.
 Whitaker helped the Irula tribe to get involved in extracting snake venom used for the production of antivenom drugs.
 Rom was a co-founder of the Madras Crocodile Bank Trust Centre for Herpetology, actively involved in crocodile breeding and conservation programs.

 Whitaker coordinated an effort to save the gharial, a critically endangered species of Crocodilian, with less than 250 individuals left in 1970, with numbers now over 3,000.